Alcohol & Aquatics Research

 Alcohol and participation in aquatic activities remain a major risk combination for drowning.

-Water Safety New Zealand DrownBase™ reveals that between 2015 and 2019, 18% of all drownings were associated with alcohol and/or drug consumption.
-This is probably underestimated as alcohol/drug intake was not known in a further 15% of all drownings and are often not tested (Pajunen et al., 2018).
-In addition, alcohol has been detected in the blood in 30%–70% of persons who drown while involved in boating (IPRC, 1999; Driscoll et al., 2004).
+WSNZ DrownBase™ reveals that between 2015 & and 2019, almost one-fifth (18%) of all drownings were associated with alcohol and/or drug consumption.
+This is probably underestimated as alcohol/drug intake was not known in a further 15% of all drownings, as it is often not tested (Pajunen et al., 2018).
+In addition, in boating research, alcohol has been detected in the blood in 30%–70% of persons who drown while involved in boating (IPRC, 1999; Driscoll et al., 2004).

-In an attempt to gain a greater understanding of the situational contexts and motivations of youth to consume alcohol and engage in aquatic activity, WaterSafe Auckland (DPA) conducted a series of focus groups with 21 Auckland based 21 youths, aged 15-17yrs (Mills & Moran, 2008).
+In an attempt to gain a greater understanding of the situational contexts and motivations of youth to consume alcohol and engage in aquatic activity, DPA conducted a series of focus groups with 21 Auckland based youths, aged 15-17yrs (Mills & Moran, 2008).
 The study aimed to ascertain the personal experiences of observations of youth with regards the use of alcohol in, on and around water and examine the contexts, both social and situational, in which alcohol consumption and aquatic activity occurs to identify at-risk behaviours.
 Discussion revealed several surprising results and highlighted the extent of the problem within Auckland, especially around public events near aquatic environments.
+Significant gender differences occurred, particularly regarding the safety practices youth use to keep themselves safe.
 Significant gender differences occurred, particularly regarding the safety practices youth use to keep themselves safe.
 Based on the recommendations from the study, the working group worked closely with the Auckland Council to promote safer environments for youth around public events situated near open water.

 In a further focus group study, many participants acknowledged that alcohol use during social activities in and around water added to the risks involved, in terms of the potential for injury or death.
 Key factors identified included an increased sense of confidence, impaired judgement, and impaired physical ability (Sinkinson & Moran, 2011).